chadwicktdailey/facebook-js-wrapper/README.md

 ### Overview

 > All data returned from Facebook gets stored in the methods corresponding object without the request type prefix.
 For example: getBooks -> books, getAdAccounts -> adAccounts etc. Find all possible endpoints, fields and parameters at the official [Facebook SDK library](https://developers.facebook.com/docs/javascript).
 All methods use the same structure: method(callback(response), fields, parameters).
 Some methods may or may not have fields or parameters available.
 See the official sdk reference for more information.
+If you have your console open error messages will automatically be written when they are returned from Facebook.

 ### User Object
 > Handles all user methods, edge endpoints and stores data returned from Facebook.